GNGscr/reservation-table-app/README.md

 # 🧾 Reservation Table App

 A **TypeScript + React** application for displaying and managing reservation data using **Material UI (MUI)**.
-Reservation data is computed dynamically by combining two separate JSON sources (e.g. product assignments and charges), and presented in a clean, responsive interface.
+Reservation data is computed dynamically by combining two separate JSON sources (e.g. product assignments and charges), and presented in a clean interface.

 ---